mozilla-services/msisdn-gateway/API.md

 The signed certificate includes these additional claims:

-* fxa-verifiedMSISDN - the user's verified MSISDN
+* verifiedMSISDN - the user's verified MSISDN
-* fxa-lastVerifiedAt - time of last MSISDN verification (seconds since epoch)
+* lastVerifiedAt - time of last MSISDN verification (seconds since epoch)

 Failing requests may be due to the following errors: